Want To Try The Balletcore Trend? A Former Dancer Shows You How

 Advertisement

 Now, as I approach my late 20s, I’m certainly not the prima ballerina I always thought I’d be.
 My education, various injuries and being diagnosed with myalgic encephalomyelitis (ME) got in the way.
-But I still dance as a disabled athlete on Team England Adaptive Abilities Pom — a style of dance characterized by sharp, synchronized arm motions and elements of cheerleading.
+But I still dance as a disabled athlete on Team England Adaptive Abilities Pom — a style of dance characterised by sharp, synchronised arm motions and elements of cheerleading.

 Now, eight years after I hung up my pointe shoes, ballet-inspired fashion is on the rise under the name of balletcore.
 And the memories come flooding back.